NotE4sy/classicMan-bot/README.md

   This command uses a different structure:

-  !!profle edit variable newValue profileName
+  !!profile edit variable newValue profileName

 # How to use bot